dkm1978/Hackintosh_HP_ProBook_450_G3/readme.md

 </p>
 <p align="center">
 <small>
 Remember, you do everything at your own risk.
 I am not responsible for any resulting damage or data loss.
 I do not assist in installing macOS.
-Under the Apple Inc. license, macOS may only be installed on Apple devices.
+Under the <a href="https://www.apple.com/">Apple Inc</a>. license, macOS may only be installed on Apple devices.
 This repository is based on the work of the Hackintosh community.</small>
 </p>